privilegeescalation/membership/proposals/selene_xenia.md

 ## Goals

 As a Member, I set the following goals for myself:
 * Sponsor 2 candidates simultaneously on average.
 At this stage it's unclear how long in calendar time a sponsorship takes, or how much time it will take per person.
 It is also likely unique to the situation.
 So I would set a goal on how many different people I can feel comfortable being available to mentor at nearly the drop of a hat at any given time.
 This is in addition to the folks I mentor outside the organization.
-If they became sponsors
+If they became sponsors, this goal would be adjusted to account for new people.
 * Work on raising money, to get a baseline for what I can accomplish, and set a goal for continued fund raising off that.
 I will be doing this regardless of acceptance of Membership.
 * 99% availability for voting.
 I cannot truly guarantee 100% but I will get as close as can, with likely planned and unplanned outages.